The List of Cheap Trick Albums in Order of Release Date

 How many albums does Cheap Trick have?

-All Cheap Trick Albums in Order: Check Out The List of Cheap Trick Albums in Order of Release Here!
+The List of Cheap Trick Albums in Order of Release Date

 Here is the list of Cheap Trick Album in Order of Release Date